chijason99/Xiangqi-Core/README.md

 ## Release Notes

+Version 2.0.0

+Features:
+- Upgraded to .NET 9.0
+- Dependency Injection support for the services by adding the `AddXiangqiCore` extension method
+- Separated the external logics, like the Image Generation and PGN generation, from the `XiangqiGame` class.
+	- Added the `IImageGenerationService` interface to generate images of the game, with the `DefaultImageGenerationService` implementation
+	- Added the `IImageSavingService` interface to export the game as an image file, with the `DefaultImageSavingService` implementation
+	- Added the `IGifGenerationService` interface to generate GIFs of the game, with the `DefaultGifGenerationService` implementation
+	- Added the `IGifSavingService` interface to export the game as a GIF file, with the `DefaultGifSavingService` implementation
+	- Added the `IPgnGenerationService` interface to export the game as a PGN string, with the `DefaultPgnGenerationService` implementation
+	- Added the `IPgnSavingService` interface to export the game as a PGN file, with the `DefaultPgnSavingService` implementation
+	- Added the `IMoveParsingService` interface to parse the move from the move notation string, and game record string, with the `DefaultMoveParsingService` implementation
+	- Added the `IMoveTranslationService` interface to translate the move notation between different languages, with the `DefaultMoveTranslationService` implementation
+	- Added the `IMoveCommand` interface to execute/undo the move in the game
+- Add the UndoMove method to undo moves in the game

 Version 1.6.0

 Features:
 - Separate the MoveNotationType from Chinese to SimplifiedChinese and TradtionalChinese
 - Now the MoveHistoryObject supports the translation into UCCI, English, Simplified Chinese and Traditional Chinese notations